aoliver44/Spare-Tools/Simulated-Read-Mapping/Readme.md

 ### Output
 Below you can see that 1430 reads mapped to contig c_000000002592!
 Wow!
-In this example contig c_000000002592 wasnt annotated further than Bacteria by the anntation software.
+In this example contig c_000000002592 wasn't annotated further than Bacteria by the annotation software.
 But stick that little guy into BLASTn and you have all kinds of close hits!

 c_000000002592	22035	**1430**	0